open-component-model/ocm-spec/doc/specification/formats/compdesc/v2/README.md

 Different to strict semver 2.0.0, component versions MAY:

 - have an optional v prefix
-- omit the third level (patch-level); if omitted, path-level is implied to equal 0
+- omit the third level (patch-level); if omitted, patch-level is implied to equal 0

 The inner elements are described in detail in chapter [Types](../../../elements/README.md)